CAST: Achieving Stable LLM-based Text Analysis for Data Analytics: Introduction

 \paragraph{Tagging (Row-level Extraction).} Tagging assigns structured labels to each text item while preserving row alignment, so that extracted attributes can be appended as new columns and used in downstream analytics.

 These operators are not only expressive but also composable.
 For example, ``summarizing negative reviews'' can be implemented by (i) tagging sentiment, (ii) filtering the negative subset, and (iii) summarizing the filtered corpus.
 This composability suggests a small set of principled text operators can support a wide range of analytical queries.
+Importantly, tagging and summarization are not independent tasks, but instead form mutually reinforcing stages in a unified analytical pipeline.
+Tagging produced at the row level provides the structured keys upon which summarization can condition, while the themes identified during summarization can, in turn, serve as a controlled vocabulary for subsequent tagging passes.
+By ensuring stability in both operators, CAST prevents error propagation across this ``Tag--Filter--Summarize'' pipeline, which is the dominant workflow in production TADA systems.

-Large language models (LLMs) are natural candidates to operationalize TADA, since a single model can execute diverse text analyses via a natural-language query.
+LLMs are natural candidates to operationalize TADA, since a single model can execute diverse text analyses via a natural-language query.
 In this paradigm, many classical tasks (sentiment analysis, keyword extraction) become instances of tagging, parameterized by the query.
 More broadly, TADA shifts system design from a method-centric multi-model pipeline to a query-centric LLM operator:

 Here, the traditional approach composes $k$ specialized models $\{f_j\}$ with parameters $\{\Theta_j\}$ to produce task-specific outputs $\{\mathcal{Y}_j\}$.
 In contrast, the TADA paradigm adapts a single LLM to the same corpus $\mathcal{X}$ using a flexible query $q$, producing structured outputs $\mathcal{Y}$ that can be appended back into the table.